IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL!

-Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Luminious Alter (effects)
+Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Luminious Alter (effects), Money Drain, upgradable drones and solar panels?
 Battle Hud for L.Wraith to tell HP left and show what armor sets are active -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 Changelog:

-3.600-(5/1/21)-Patch 11-Tech N Wreck
+3.600a-(9/13/21)-Patch 11-Tech N Wreck: Beta

 --Added:

--Seraphim Shard, Torch God's Summon, Plasmic Rail Gun, Buzz Blaster, Pulsar Perforator, Aura Borealis Staff, The Northern Shine, Aegisalt Aetherstone, Uranium Filled Snowballs, Throwing Star, Sand Tosser, Radioactive Snowball Cannon, The Jelly Brew, Lunar Fork, Thieves' Throw, Terra Excavator, True Rainbow Heart, Professional's Threads, Prismal Guantlet, Snake Eyes, Russian Roulette, Rad Suit, Oracle's Insight, Dungeon Splunker, Interdimensional Party Hat, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star, Glowrock, Overseen Cystals, Joyful Shroom, Mossy Salve, Ice Cube?, Novite Bullet, Dankwood Wall
+-Seraphim Shard, Torch God's Summon, Plasmic Rail Gun, Buzz Blaster, Pulsar Perforator, Aura Borealis Staff, The Northern Shine, Aegisalt Aetherstone, Uranium Filled Snowballs, Throwing Star, Sand Tosser, Radioactive Snowball Cannon, The Jelly Brew, Lunar Fork, Thieves' Throw, Terra Excavator, True Rainbow Heart, Professional's Drop, Prismal Guantlet, Snake Eyes, Russian Roulette, Rad Suit, Oracle's Insight, Dungeon Splunker, Interdimensional Party Hat, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star, Glowrock, Overseen Cystals, Joyful Shroom, Mossy Salve, Ice Cube?, Novite Bullet, Dankwood Wall

 -Near Terrarian Orbit: A low gravity subworld environment full of asteriods and rich in rare materials and gems, simply fly up and out of your world.
 Just be sure you come with proper breathing apparatus!

 -A new Town NPC: The Conbrand Merchant, he is interested in trading you "Contraband Crates" for rare materials, find him hanging around after-dark in your town

 -Added the following armor sets: The Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!
 Fames set for throwers after Spider Queen.
 Hallowed Visor variant for Throwing.
+Jungle Templar for post Golem Throwing/Tech.
 Valkyrie Armor serves as the Pillar Tier Thrower armor made from Aurora Tears, Illuminant Armor drops from Supreme Pinky, Vibranium armor for all classes (enemies not yet added), And JellyBru's Dev Armor finally added!

 -Venerable Catharsis, for a hefty Expertise cost from Draken after Moonlord you can make Normal Worlds into Expert Worlds.